 - Be employed at a company-operated store (excludes “licensed” shops in grocery stores)

-- You’re benefits-eligible (meaning you’ve worked at least 160 hours over 2 months)
+- Become benefits-eligible (meaning you’ve worked at least 240 hours over 3 consecutive months)

 - Work an average of 20 hours a week